awslabs/aws-video-transcriber/docs/en/cost.md

 - The number of read/write Amazon DynamoDB
 - The number of videos that AWS Elemental MediaConvert processed.
 The solution uses AWS Elemental MediaConvert to extract audios from videos or burn captions into videos
 - The number of audios that Amazon Transcribe processed.
 The solution uses Amazon Transcribe to extract text from audio and generate captions
 - The number of captions characters that Amazon Translate processed.
-The solution uses Amazon Translate to translate the captions to another language. **Only supported by deployment in Amazon Standard Regions**
+The solution uses Amazon Translate to translate the captions to another language. **Currently, this is only supported by the deployment in AWS Standard Regions.**

 ## Example 1: In AWS China (Ningxia) Region operated by NWCD (cn-northwest-1)，process 1 hour video, edit video captions for 500 times